In Montreal's old port.

 A couple of months ago I was sad to find that I didn't have any pictures of the motorbike that I drove in Taiwan.
 But, Kevan used it to drive around when he visited us there, and he sent me this picture yesterday.
 That's a nice bike.
 Well, it's kind of a ridiculous bike... but it was lent to me for as long as I needed it.
+Can you guess how many cc's are under all that fiberglass?
+And the top speed?

 I've been staying at Chris and Katherine's for over a week now... but before any of you pull out the line about guests going bad like fish after three days, you should know that I cooked all week (here we are eating hong shao niu rou mian - Taiwanese beef noodle soup).
 It's been great.
 This could be my new career.
 Other friends interested in providing me with free room in exchange for cooking and help with your grocery bills can contact me by email.
 Your chances of being chosen for this wonderful opportunity will substantially increase if you are living in an interesting locale.